ragegage/elixir_lectures/procs_sups_notes.md

+OTP

++ erlang
++ tools & libraries
++ system design principles

+---

 Processes

++ isolated from each other
+  + each process has its own memory heap and garbage collector
-isolated from each other, run concurrent to each other, communicate via message passing
++ run concurrent to each other
++ communicate via message passing

 create a new process using `spawn/1`:
 ```